 Quality assurance

 Keller has developed proprietary equipment and software (iGroutTM) to allow real-time monitoring of all parameters during the cement grouting process.
-The operator can adjust the parameters (such as mix type, flow rate, pressure, and volume limits) based on the real-time acquisition of drilling and grouting data, while simultaneously monitoring for any movements or deflections of the ground or nearby structures.
-Data collected during drilling and grouting is recorded on a server that produces grouting reports, as well as CAD drawings depicting a visual representation of the completed work.
-The use of this advanced monitoring and control system increases accuracy, efficiency, and quality control of cement grouting.
+The operator can adjust the parameters (such as mix type, flow rate, pressure, and volume limits) based on the real-time acquisition of drilling and grouting data while simultaneously monitoring for any movements or deflections of the ground or nearby structures.
+Data collected during drilling and grouting is recorded on a server that produces grouting reports and CAD drawings depicting a visual representation of the completed work.
+This advanced monitoring and control system increases the accuracy, efficiency, and quality control of cement grouting.